 Pre-conditions

 M2M devices in the patients / the elderly homes and fitness locations have been installed and registered to their corresponding M2M Service Provider.
-In this use case the devices are represented by (a an example) by devices that are ADN registered to MN-CSEs.
+In this use case, the devices are represented by ADN registered to MN-CSEs.

 The M2M Application Providers 1, 2 and 3 have relationships one with each other.
 The M2M Service Providers 1 and 2 host information on the devices located in the patients / the elderly homes and fitness locations.